Vercix/spring-rest/README.md

 ```
 This sets the base path for spring boot data rest to be served from.

-Specifivcally in this application it would serve
+Specifically in this application it would serve

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 # Acknoledgments